w3hc/zhankai/README.md

 zhankai
 ```

-A `zhankai_output.md` is created at the root of your repository.
+A `zhankai_output.md` file is created at the root of your repository.

 ## Contrib